telerik/blazor-docs/components/chart/types/column.md

 @[template](/_contentTemplates/chart/link-to-basics.md#understand-basics-and-databinding-first)

-To create an bar chart:
+To create a column chart:

 1. add a `TelerikChartSeries` to the `TelerikChartSeriesItems` collection
 2. set its `Type` property to `ChartSeriesType.Column`